Owen-Choh/ntu-sc1015-mini-project/README.md

 #### Machine Learning
 *1. Random Forest*

     a.
-One-Hot-Coded categorical variables and build a model using Random Forest Classifier
+One-Hot-Encoded categorical variables and build a model using Random Forest Classifier
        - A R^2 Score of 0.719 is achieved

     b.
+Used the feature importance of the variables used by the model to retrain the model to see if the accuracy when using only a few variables
+       - A similar R^2 Score of 0.681 is achieved

+    c.
 Did Synthetic Minority Oversampling Technique (SMOTE) to rebalance the car model distribution
        - The R^2 Score decreased to 0.485

 *2. Logistic Regression*